 I arrived from the east coast to Santa Fe, New Mexico in July of 1990, with a background in fine art, decorative art and fresco painting.

-My art shifts from interior surfaces to the canvas and back again, each informing the other.
+My painting shifts from interior surfaces to the canvas and back again, each informing the other.

-I like making old materials current.
-I like the interchange of earth to dwelling through time and am exploring current expressions that relate to the integrity of past material, location, culture and authenticity.
-My color and design work emphasize preservation alongside remaining current with the times.
+I like the relationship of land and dwelling and exploring current expressions that relate to the integrity of past material, location and culture and bringing them into the future.